 Krouth.
 By the time the Freemen get troops here, whatever is about to happen will be long over.

-If we attack, the dark wizard will go for me first with his curses, he concluded, so the center will be our weak point.
-I’ll advance the flanks ahead of the center, that way
+If we attack, the dark wizard will go for me first with his curses, so the center will be our weak point.
+I’ll advance the flanks ahead of the center, that way we’ll be in

 He took a deep breath and called for Alin to join him.
 When the lieutenant arrived, Carridoc said, “There’re a hundred Sulisie warriors and a dark wizard encamped a league to the